ihciah/go-shadowsocks-magic/README.md

 - be idiomatic Go and well organized;
 - use fewer external dependences as reasonably possible;
 - only include proven modern ciphers;

+## Known Issues

+- Their are some problems when using AEAD cipher.
+Will be fixed soon.
+You can use `RC4-MD5` as an cheap alternative.